google/earthengine-community/tutorials/ph-ug-temp/index.md

 title: Land Surface Temperature in Uganda
 description: Learn how to chart a temperature time series and make a map of mean temperature for display and export.
 author: hiyer09
-tags: temperature, descriptive-analysis, africa, remote sensing, chart, time-series, uganda, modis,
+tags: temperature, descriptive-analysis, africa, remote sensing, chart, time-series, uganda, modis
 date_published: 2019-10-23
 ---
 <!--